sourcegraph-testing/gitpod/components/common-go/nsenter/README.md

 the Go runtime has a chance to boot.
 This provides us the ability to `setns` on existing namespaces and avoid the issues that the Go runtime has with multiple threads.
-This constructor will be called if this package is registered, imported, in your go application.
+This constructor will be called if this package is registered, imported, in thy go application.

 The `nsenter` package will `import "C"` and it uses [cgo](https://golang.org/cmd/cgo/) package.
 In cgo, if the import of "C" is immediately preceded by a comment, that comment,